-POLICY XX: Layout of new residential development
+POLICY 14: Transport layout of new residential development and parking standards

 The layout of new residential developments shall be designed to encourage reduced traffic speeds of 20mph or lower.
 This will make it safer for all road users, but especially pedestrians and cyclists.
 Whilst development should be permeable to allow for easy pedestrian and cycle access through it layouts should be designed to minimise the potential for personal safety risks.
-In particular footpaths that have no natural surveillance or are routed along the back of homes and bounded by high fences, will be discouraged.
+In particular footpaths that have no natural surveillance or are routed along the back of homes and bounded by high fences, will be discouraged and footways or footpaths through new development that is not subject to over-looking should be refused.

-Where feasible and practical, off-street car parking should be provided for each new dwelling based on the standards below.
+Where feasible and practical, off-street car parking should be provided for each new dwelling based on the minimum standards below.

-1 bedroom = 1 space
+1 bedroom = 2 spaces

-2 bedroom = 2 spaces
+2 bedroom = 3 spaces

-3+ bedroom = 3 spaces
+3+ bedroom = 4 spaces

-Where there is a potential for on-street parking to occur, streets should be designed to safely accommodate this, which may include communal parking facilities such as laybys.
+Where these standards cannot be met or where there is a potential for on-street parking to occur, streets should be designed to safely accommodate additional parking need, which may include parking facilities such as laybys.
 The level of provision will be determined on a site by site basis, enabling footways, cycle routes and junctions to remain accessible and unobstructed.
+There will be a presumption against parking courts.